 Nova Scotia mines a rich future

-Nova Scotia has over 300 years of world-class mining experience, supplying more than 20 different mineral products to domestic users and export markets around the world and it remains an important component of the provincial economy.
+Nova Scotia has over 300 years of mining experience, supplying more than 20 different mineral products to domestic users and export markets around the world and it remains an important component of the provincial economy.

 Nova Scotia boasts competitive advantages over many global jurisdictions, including our extensive infrastructure that includes roads, railway, mobile communication, access to global markets via international air service, and deep-water, ice-free ports.
 Nova Scotia is and will continue to be a solid player in mining with its inherent advantages and we continue to build on that success as we build on investment and trade opportunities.